Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 "Laos" means “people”, and "dicea" means “principle, decision”.

-The first chapter of Ruth begins by introducing Elimelech's family, whose name means "my God is King."
+The first chapter of Ruth begins by introducing Elimelech's family.
+Elimelech's name means "my God is King."
 They are from Bethlehem, which means "house of bread" in the land of Judah, meaning "praise."
 The story notes that they were Ephrathites.
 Ephratah was the ancient name of Bethlehem and means "fruitful."
-These names will be significant in a moment.

 The narrative also tells us that Elimelech and Naomi had two sons named Mahlon, meaning "weak" and "unhealthy," and Chilion, which means "failing" and "wasting away."
 It could be assumed that these children were born a product of famine, as described by their names.

-If we pull together the meanings of the above names, we might see how the characters and places in this story depict what happens to us when we live by the dictates of our desire and reasoning rather than making God our ruler and King.
+In the next section, we will pull the names together and see how the characters and places in this story depict what happens to us when we live by the dictates of our desire and reasoning rather than making God our ruler and King.
 When we don't abide in the vine and remain in the "house of bread," we become fruitless.

 Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.